In this post, you can read about our compact DISB electronics specifically developed with OEM instrument makers in mind.

 DISB spectrometer electronics

 DISB (Digital Image Sensor Board) is Ibsen’s own developed OEM spectrometer electronics.
-It comes with a SPI interface, which makes it ideal for fast and easy integration into your instrument.
-It offers fast readout – up to 550 Hz for 2048 pixels – and accurate timing control in 200 nanosecond steps with only 10 nanosecond jitter.
+It comes with an SPI interface, which makes it ideal for fast and easy integration into your instrument.
+It offers fast readout – up to 600 Hz for 2048 pixels – and accurate timing control in 200 nanosecond steps with only 10 nanosecond jitter.

-DISB helps instrument integrators avoid the hassle of developing an analogue electronics interface and offers detector array control, analogue to digital conversion (16 bit), fast SPI interface, on-board storage of calibration and also hardware and software triggering options.
+DISB helps instrument integrators avoid the hassle of developing an analog electronics interface and offers detector array control, analog to digital conversion (16 bit), fast SPI interface, on-board storage of calibration, and also hardware and software triggering options.

 SPI is the new orange in spectroscopy